 Carefully bleed off any pressure remaining in the pump.
 Pressure remaining in the pump will be dependent upon the pressure in the system when the pump was stopped; the quality, type, and condition of the isolation valves; the thermal expansion valves of the fluid and the pump material; and the change in the vapor pressure of the fluid between the temperature at the time the isolation valves were closed and the ambient temperature.
 Bleeding must be through a valved drain line piped to a closed container mounted lower than the pump.
-The container must be arranged with a relief passage to some point where pressure and fumes will not be harmful to personnel.
+The container must be arranged with a relief passage to some point where pressure and furnes will not be harmful to personnel.
 The container must also have a level device so that determination can be made that sufficient fluid has been drained to empty the pump cavity and the volume of fluid that was contained in the run of suction and discharge pipe between the isolation valves and the pump.
 After the initial rush of fluid from the pump relieves the pressure, the drain valve can be opened further to speed the draining operation.
-When fluid quits running into the drain and charge pipes between the isolation valves.
+When fluid quits running into the drain tank, gauge the volume to see if it is sufficient to have fully drained the contents of the pump and the suction and discharge pipes between the isolation valves.